Army Jeep History (1941-1945)

 Standardized features for the WW2 Army Jeep now included a three-speed floor gearshift (first-gear unsynchronized), a center hand-brake, and a 15-gallon gas tank located under the driver's seat.
 The six-volt electrical system included a 2H battery and 40-amp generator.
 Wipers were operated manually.
 At each corner of the truck, and at the center of either side, handles wre mounted for lifting the truck up and out of tough spots.
 Every Army Jeep was fitted with a pintle tow-hook.

-With the Allies' victory in the summer of 1945, World-War Two came to an end.
+World-War Two came to an end with the Allies' victory in the summer of 1945.
 The last Ford GPW was built in July and the last Willys MB in August.
 Ford unsuccessfully sued Willys for the rights to the term "Jeep", leaving Willys full rights to the name.
 Although the Willys company neither coined the term nor designed the original vehicle, their name became synonymous with Jeep.

 Willys continued to manufacture Military Jeeps, and would soon start producing the Willys Civilian Jeep as well.